GabrielPivoto/GabrielPivoto/README.md

-## Howdy, stranger! 👋
+# Howdy, stranger! 👋

+## About me:

+- Made in South America :brazil:
-- I'm a Computer Engineering Student at Inatel 🖥️
+- Computer Engineering Student at Inatel 🖥️
 - Currently working as a QA Tester 🔎
 - Learning more about Cypress and JavaScript 📚